aspenmesh/aspenmesh-demo-site/terraform/README.md

 #### Step 6: Run `update-kubeconfig` command

-`~/.kube/config` file gets updated with cluster details and certificate from the below command
+`~/.kube/config` file gets updated with cluster details and certificate from the below command.
+This command is also an output after applying the configuration.

     $ aws eks --region <enter-your-region> update-kubeconfig --name <cluster-name>